Why this course?

 - individual/group projects

-The final award classification is normally based on inputs from first assessed attempt at compulsory and specified optional classes across all years, except Year 1, plus, if appropriate, an oral exam.
+The final award classification is normally based on inputs from the first assessed attempt at compulsory and specified optional classes across all years, except Year 1, plus, if appropriate, an oral exam.

 Learning & teaching

-In the early stages, learning skills are developed through interactive teaching, problem solving and problem-based learning.
-In later years, students will take part in lectures, tutorials, web-based interactive learning, practical work and computer based learning.
+In the early stages, learning skills are developed through interactive teaching, problem-solving and problem-based learning.
+In later years, students will take part in lectures, tutorials, web-based interactive learning, practical work and computer-based learning.
 The emphasis on individual and group projects increases as our students’ skills develop.

 Entry requirements

-Maths & Physics recommended
+Advanced Highers | Maths and Physics recommended |

 Additional information